Danielle Fishel: 1991–1998: Career beginnings and debut

 In 1991, at the age of 10, Fishel was discovered in a community theater where she performed in two productions, The Wizard of Oz and Peter Pan.
 She quickly moved on to do voiceovers and commercials, including several as a Barbie Girl for Mattel.
 Soon after, she appeared on two episodes of the hit show Full House, guest starring as a character named Jennifer.
 She also had a small role on Harry and the Hendersons, playing Jessica.
 Fishel's mother became her full-time manager.

 In 1993, at the age of 12, she began her role as Topanga Lawrence-Matthews on the ABC series Boy Meets World.
-Initially a different actress was cast, but series Michael Jacobs did not like her performance and therefore replaced her with Fishel.
+Initially a different actress was cast, but series creator Michael Jacobs did not like her performance and therefore replaced her with Fishel.
 Originally written as a small part, Topanga became a recurring role.
 After a successful first year, Fishel became a show regular.
 The show ended in 2000 after seven years.

 Fishel was on the cover of Seventeen magazine in December 1998.
 She won an award, the 1998 Young Star for Best Performance by a Young Actress in a Comedy TV Series.
 In June 1999, she was one of "The 21 Hottest Stars Under 21" in Teen People magazine.
 She was on the cover of GQ magazine's hottest stars to watch in the October 1997 issue.
 She appeared in the music video for "Until You Loved Me" by Canadian music group The Moffatts.